CCPBioSim/python-and-data-workshop/README.md

 below, and can be run using the
 <a href="https://ccpbiosim.github.io/workshop/events/bristol2018/server.html" target="_blank">workshop Jupyter server</a>.

+Once you have started the server, navigate to the `python_and_data` directory and you will find all workshop material there.

 The workshops are numbered sequentially from `01_jupyter_howto.ipynb` to `17_regular_expressions.ipynb`.
 They cover a variety of useful Python topics, and are *mostly* independent.
 Feel free to go through them in the order you